BSc BE DPhil

 - Head of Structural Modelling and Analysis

-There are two major themes to my research: (i) correction of motion and motion-related artefacts which is important for dealing with patients, children and pain-related experiments; and (ii) structural segmentation and analysis of brain anatomy, especially sub-cortical structures and their relationship with disease.
+There are two major themes to my research: (i) multimodal modelling of populations to describe disease processes and apply to individual patient diagnoses; and (ii) structural segmentation and analysis of brain anatomy and pathology, especially sub-cortical structures, lesions and their relationship with disease.

 Awards, Training and Qualifications